Hoodlum (film): Plot

 At an ice cream parlor with Francine, Bumpy realizes his banana split has been poisoned.
 When the shop owner reveals that Bumpy’s associate Vallie ordered him to hire the new teenage employee responsible, Bumpy forces the boy to eat the poisoned ice cream despite his attempts to apologize.
 Whispers then kills Vallie with a razor.
 Bumpy confronts Schultz at the Cotton Club with Vallie’s severed finger, demanding he cease his Harlem operations, but Schultz refuses.

 Disguised as truck drivers, Bumpy and Illinois deliver a bomb to one of Schultz’s illicit breweries, narrowly escaping before the warehouse explodes.
 Illinois returns home to find Schultz had Mary killed in retaliation.
 Threatened by Dewey to end the bloodshed in Harlem, Luciano invites Bumpy and Schultz to a meeting, against both their wills.

 Visiting Madame Queen in prison, Bumpy is rebuked for inciting a gang war.
 Finding she can no longer accept who he is, Francine leaves him, and Illinois drunkenly confronts him over the innocent lives lost.
 Illinois is abducted and tortured by Foley, to Hewlett’s disgust, but refuses to betray his cousin.
 At Luciano’s meeting, Bumpy and Schultz refuse to settle their dispute.
 After finding Illinois’ corpse left as a message, Bumpy slits Foley’s throat while he's with a black prostitute, but spares Hewlett’s life and offers him a partnership.

 Bumpy accepts an alliance with Luciano, and Luciano’s driver – on Bumpy’s orders – informs Schultz that Bumpy will be meeting with Luciano’s accountant.
-Schultz and his men burst in but find only the accountant, whom Schultz kills.
-At a restaurant, Schultz’s long-suffering henchman Lulu (Ed O'Ross) shoots him in the bathroom, and Schultz calmly returns to his table before dying.
+Schultz and his men burst in; when the accountant pleads innocence, Dutch shoots him dead.
+At a restaurant, Schultz’s long-suffering bodyguard Lulu shoots him in the bathroom, and Schultz calmly returns to his table before dying.
 Meeting Luciano outside for payment, Lulu is shot dead.
 With Dutch eliminated and the gang war settled, Dewey – having received an enormous bribe from Bumpy, delivered by Hewlett – warns Luciano to stay away from Harlem.
 Hewlett and Bumpy part ways, and Bumpy arrives at Illinois’ funeral.
 After exchanging looks with Francine and Madame Queen, Bumpy walks out into the rain alone.